 Trier University of Applied Sciences

-- Only open for exchange in the Spring semester
+- Available for exchange during the Spring semester only.

 - Collins Scholarship available.
 See Further Reading below for more information.

 Trier is Germany's oldest city.
 Among the ancient Roman ruins and architectural treasures is the main campus of the Trier University of Applied Sciences (Hochschule Trier), a modern university committed to innovative and practice-oriented education.
 Hochschule Trier was created in 1971 by the merging of two 19th century schools focusing on trade and the arts.
 The university now has three campuses, including Germany's only zero emission campus, and offers a selection of specialized degree programs in design, technology, business, law, computer science, and environmental studies.
 Approximately 7,200 students are enrolled across the three campuses.
 The institution focuses heavily on interdisciplinary work, innovative teaching methods, and career preparation.
 This program is ideal for KU design students as well as environmental studies students looking to further their studies at a vibrant and interdisciplinary institution.

 The historic city of Trier was founded more than 2,000 years ago and is the oldest city in Germany.
 It was home to six Roman emperors and has many roman ruins including the impressive Porta Nigra, a four-story structure that was once part of the city's walls.
 Today Trier is a university town with a population of approximately 100,000.
 Located along the scenic Mosel River, Trier lies in a valley between vine-covered hills.
 The city is in the western state of Rhineland-Palatinate near the border with Luxembourg and less than a 30 minute drive from France and Belgium.
 The Mosel Valley is known for its vineyards, numerous castles, and ample outdoor opportunities.